On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Asymptotic Analysis of Compositions

-Notice that we need to know a priori that the sequence $\{H_m\}^{\infty}_{m = 1}$ is strictly increasing to assure that this definition is not ambiguous; we may use this definition for any PLRS, including the Fibonacci numbers, though we will replace ${t_H}_m$ with $r_m$ when referring to this special case.
-Moreover, we indicate that the sum represents the generating function for choosing summands for a composition from a given increasing sequence of positive integers.

-We now explain why the power series \eqref{t_{H_m}def} has a radius of convergence at least $1$; indeed, for any $x \in \C$ with $|x| < 1$, we have that
+Notice that we need to assume $\{B_j\}^{\infty}_{j = 1}$ is strictly increasing to assure that no powers are repeated in the summation; moreover, we indicate that the sum represents the generating function for choosing summands for a composition from a given increasing sequence of positive integers.
+It is then easily seen that the power series \eqref{THMGF} has a radius of convergence at least $1$ by comparison to the standard geometric series; we will henceforth restrict such power series to the interval $(0, 1)$, and consider real-valued roots of the power series on that interval.

-Now it is clear that we can compare our series including powers only of a given increasing sequence of positive integers with the classical geometric series, by use of the Triangle Inequality:

-Therefore the power series \eqref{t_{H_m}def} is analytic in $B(0, 1)$.
-Moreover, direct substitution of $x = 1$ into the formula \eqref{t_{H_m}def} indicates that this radius of convergence is exactly $1$\footnote{One can also check this claim using the Cauchy-Hadamard Theorem; see for instance \cite{Sar} for an explanation and proof of this theorem.}.
-We will henceforth restrict such power series to the interval $(0, 1)$ and consider real-valued roots of the power series on that interval.